 Who will be involved?

 20 high schools will be selected across Australia and 10 high schools in Mauritius with one school representing each EcoZone, that will cover each countries major cities and regional areas.

 Each school will select around 17 students from Years 9, 10 & 11 and three teachers to build their EcoZone plan and then work with the other schools, to integrate these regional plans into the national plan.

 When will the Young Persons’ Plan for the Planet pilot program be taking place?

 The pilot program launched on 12 August, 2016 at a Q&A event at Questacon, Canberra as part of the United Nations International Youth Day.
-The International pilot will launch 27th February, 2018 in Mauritius and 7th February in Australia.
+The International pilot launched 27th February, 2018 in Mauritius and 7th February in Australia.

 How will the pilot program work?